Property management system: Commercial properties

 Property Management systems allow local property managers and maintenance personnel to manage the day-to-day operations of their properties.
 Property maintenance for commercial properties includes major focus areas such as risk management, maintenance, communication, and tenant satisfaction.
 Usually a certain agreed percentage of the rent payment will be deducted on each rent payment collected by the property management as their service fee.
 There are also other ways of charging the property owners using the service but percentage collection is the common one.

+Types

+There are two broad types of property management system: cloud-based software and on-premises software.
+A cloud-based property management system does not require a software license for each device.
+It is not physically installed on every computer like a traditional software.
+Instead, a login ID and password is given once the software is purchased.
+The software can be accessed on any device with an active internet connection.

+On-premises software is installed physically on every system with a unique software license.
+Data is stored in a remote server within the property.